Vietnamese Mayo (Vietnamese Mayonnaise, Vietnamese Butter or Sốt Bơ Trứng) is the essential yellow spread for the iconic Bánh Mì.

 Instructions

-Make the garlic-infused oil
+Make the garlic/shallot-infused oil (optional step)

 - Mince the garlic (or shallots).